Andyyh2005/log-based-integration-with-DI/README.md

 > The derived data systems are downstream consumers, in practice, they might be indexes, caches, analytics systems, etc.

-In this toturial, we want to explore how to achieve data integration between soure database and various other derived data systems using a log-based approach in SAP Data Intelligence.

-In order to build a log-based intergtation approach, we need two critical compotents:
+In order to build a log-based intergtation, we need two critical compotents:
 - A CDC tool for capturing database changes.
 - A message borker for persisting messages stream while preserving the message ordering.

-SAP Data Intelligence provides hundreds of out-of-box operators for user to choose and combine them into a powerful data pipline to implement data driven application.
-Now Let's see how SAP Data Intelligence's built-in operators can satisfy above two requirements.
+In this toturial, we want to explore how to achieve data integration between soure database and various other derived data systems using a log-based approach in SAP Data Intelligence.

 ### CDC
 Change data capture(CDC) is the process of observing all data changes written to a database and extracting them in a form in which they can be replicated to other systems.